lillicoder/advent-of-code-kotlin/README.md

-## Advent of Code Utilities
+## Advent of Code for Kotlin

 ### Useful tools in Kotlin by [lillicoder](https://www.github.com/lillicoder)

-Library of helpful data structures and algorithm implementations when Working on the Advent of Code.
+Kotlin library of data structures and algorithms for use with Advent of Code puzzles.
 All work done in Kotlin.
 Builds powered by Gradle.